 Manage and provision client certificates

-Starting with Chrome version 37, partners such as CAs, infrastructure management vendors, and customers can write an extension using the chrome.enterprise.platformKeys API to provision client certificates on Chrome devices.
+Starting with Chrome version 37, partners, such as CAs, infrastructure management vendors, and customers, can write an extension using the chrome.enterprise.platformKeys API to provision client certificates on ChromeOS devices.
 By using an extension, a wide variety of CAs, enrollment protocols, and any form of web-based workflow can be supported.
-Customers using Windows Active Directory Certificate services can use Google's Enterprise Enrollment tool to request and install certificates for Chrome devices (for more information, see Deploy the Certificate Enrollment for Chrome OS extension).
-Using extensions is a flexible way to provision client certificates.
-It ensures that the private key never leaves the device and is backed by the Chrome Trusted Platform Module (TPM).
+Customers using Microsoft Active Directory Certificate services can use Google's Enterprise Enrollment tool to request and install certificates for Chrome devices.
+For more information, see Use the Certificate Enrollment for ChromeOS extension.

-To provision client certificates using an extension:
+To provision client certificates using a third-party extension:

 - Verify that you have a Chrome service.
 See Chrome service options.

-Your Admin console makes it easy to deploy and control users, devices, and apps across all Chrome devices in your organization.
+Your Admin console makes it easy to deploy and control users, devices, and apps across all ChromeOS devices in your organization.

 Go to the Chrome Web Store to find an extension for the CA you use.
 If an extension doesn’t already exist for the CA, you can build one yourself or hire a consultant or vendor to build one for you.
 For more information, see the Developer Guide.

 - Force-install the extension for your users.
 The chrome.enterprise.platformKeys API is only available to extensions that are force-installed by policy.
 See Automatically install apps and extensions.

 - Verify that the network is configured so users in the guest or onboarding network can connect to it, and so the guest or onboarding network can communicate with the CA.

 In most cases, a guest or onboarding network does not have privileged access, so it can be used only to browse the extranet and to reach the CA for certificate onboarding.
 The certificate onboarding process can be initiated using this network.
-You can pre-configure the guest or onboarding network on all the Chrome devices that you manage.
+You can pre-configure the guest or onboarding network on all the ChromeOS devices that you manage.
 For more information, see Manage networks.

 - Verify that each ChromeOS device is enrolled in the domain.
 Only users in the domain where the device is enrolled can use the device certificate.
+See Enroll ChromeOS devices.